breezy-codes/deakin-latex-task-template-sit/README.md

 ## Licence

-This project is licensed under the GNU General Public Licence.
+This project is licensed under the MIT Licence.
 See `LICENSE` for details.

 ## Contributing